 Skip to main content

-Michigan · OCT
+Michigan · ODC

 Odor Control Certification in Michigan

-Earn your Odor Control (OCT) certification online in Michigan with NISCR's self-paced course and a same-day certificate.
+Earn your Odor Control (ODC) certification online in Michigan with NISCR's self-paced course and a same-day certificate.
 Learn professional deodorization techniques for smoke, mildew, pet, and water-loss odors that are common in Michigan's humid, freeze-prone homes and businesses.

 100% online & self-paced — your certificate the same day, anywhere in Michigan.